 Gluten-Free Blueberry Cobbler with Almond Flour Biscuits

 - Place baking dish onto a rimmed baking sheet and bake for 15 minutes.
-Remove from oven, carefully stir, and return to oven and bake for 15 minutes more.
+Carefully remove from oven, stir, and return to oven and bake for 15 minutes more.

-- Bake for 22-30 minutes, or until tops of biscuits start to turn a light golden brown.
+- Bake for 24-26 minutes, or until tops of biscuits start to turn a light golden brown.